 Ingredients Notes:

-• Almond Flour – Use almond flour and not almond meal.
-The flour is much finer and gives you a better texture for this biscuit recipe.
+- Almond FlourโUse almond flour instead of almond meal.
+The flour is much finer and gives this biscuit recipe a better texture.

-Step 1: Preheat your oven to 400º F. Be sure the oven rack is positioned in the middle of the oven.
+Step 1: Preheat your oven to 400ยบ F. Be sure the oven rack is positioned in the middle of the oven.

 Step 3: Add very cold butter chunks.
 The next step is to cut the butter into the flour.
 There are two ways you can do this (the easy and the hard ways.)